carrotsrc/StrangeIO/README.md

 ## Design overview

-Since the merge of callbackfw branch -- most of the system has shifted over to an event driven framework which has taken the basic CPU load from 9% down to <= 1% (tested with fairly trivial daisychains though).
+Since the merge of callbackfw branch -- most of the system has shifted over to an event driven framework which has taken the basic CPU load from 12-15% down to ~2% with two non-trivial daisychains mixed together.
 Now that cycling the rack is done by events, it's not doing 'idle' cycles but running when it is required.
 This may change if better designs emerge.

 ### Rack cycle